rppicomidi/pico-usb-midi-processor/README.md

-If you change the Next Preset value in the preset screen, you can save the current state to that new preset number, you can load the settings for that preset number, or you can start with a new blank preset with that number.
+If you change the Next Preset value in the preset screen, you can save the current state to that new preset number, you can load the settings for that preset number, or you can start with a new blank preset with that number by using `Reset next preset`.

 If you don't want to use the PUMP with a particular device anymore, or if something goes wrong with the PUMP settings